Wills & Estate Planning

 Even after the marriage has officially ended, a will is important to ensure your children are adequately provided for after your death.
 Most importantly of all, a will allows you to name guardians for your children if they are under 18.

 At MKB Law, our Wills Department has a wealth of experience in all aspects of will drafting, particularly following marriage breakdown.
 We can also advise you on the complex areas of Inheritance Tax and planning for future care.

 Although trusts are seen as a wide and complicated subject, at their basic level they are very simple.
-If you’ve ever said to someone “Here’s £5, would you give it to so-and-so?”, you’ve created a trust!
+If you’ve ever said to someone “Here’s £5, give it to so-and-so”, you’ve created a trust!
 A trust is simply a situation where the holder of something is not entitled to the benefit of it.